Last updated: 2025-10-09

 CO2 emissions for consignments

 It is possible to select how the CO2 emissions calculated for the consignment order are to be distributed between the original shipments.
-For more information, see Inställningar för CO2-utsläppsberäkningar.
+For more information, see Settings for CO2 emission calculations.

 Road tolls for consignments

-If you use or want to start using the toll calculation function in Opter, you can find information and instructions on how to handle tolls for co-loads in Managing road tolls.
+If you are using or want to start using the Road toll calculation function in Opter, you can find information and instructions on how to handle Road tolls for consignments in Administering road tolls.